This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Note: not an exhaustive list.
 This section will continually be updated as more travel bubbles are confirmed.

-When the world became aware of this initiative, many began to follow suit, or at the very least, seriously considering the possibility of forming a bloc with their neighboring countries.
+When the world became aware of this initiative, many began to follow suit, or at the very least, seriously considering the possibility of forming a bloc with their neighbouring countries.
 Most countries generally view the travel bubble concept as something that would entail business recoveries across multiple sectors.

 In addition to the list of existing travel bubbles, we’ve also provided dedicated pages for Covid Test For Travel In 2021 (All Countries) and Quarantine Guidelines For Travel In 2021 (All Countries).